Big Cultures Small Spaces

 In an effort to save costs for a highly valued client an architect creates a test fit for a new workspace that is meant to replace a familiar, but outdated and inefficient existing location.
 The footprint for the proposed space is 13% smaller than the original, yet accommodates a 16% larger headcount.
 Altogether, the new design presents a dramatic 25% increase in space efficiency for the client.

-The prospect of saving such a large sum on the lease is appealing, at least until an Aenvision floor plan benchmark reveals weaknesses in the new design that will have significant negative consequences on the return-on-investment.
+The prospect of saving such a large sum on the lease is appealing, at least until a floor plan benchmark reveals weaknesses in the new design that may have significant negative consequences on the return-on-investment.
 In fact, it’s conceivable in this case that the liabilities could far outweigh the savings.